Autoparallel/ethereum_research/journal/src/poseidon/construction.md

 - The choice of matrix used in the linear layer.

 For more details on the linear layer, see the [linear layer section](./linear_layer.md).

+### Substitution-Permutation Networks
+A Substitution-Permutation Network (SPN) is a method used in block cipher design.
+It involves a series of linked operations, including substitution (replacing bits with other bits) and permutation (rearranging bits).
+This structure is known for its effectiveness in creating confusion and diffusion, important principles in cryptography.

+A Partial SPN (PSPN) differs from a full SPN in that the substitution step is not applied to all bits in each round.
+Instead, it substitutes only a subset of the bits, which can enhance efficiency while still maintaining a good level of security.
+This selective application of substitution is the key difference between PSPN and full SPN designs.